 REST APIs (with The Serverless Framework or APEX etc.)

-Faster time to proof of concept.
-Serverless enables developers to focus the majority of time on business logic and solving the problems unique to the service rather than generic operational problems.
-Overall, serverless seems to have a dramatic improvement on development speed due to this.
+- Faster time to proof of concept.
+Serverless enables developers to focus the majority of their time on business logic and solving the problems unique to the service rather than generic operational problems.
+Overall, serverless seems to have a dramatic improvement in development speed due to this.

-Using non-serverless DBs in large-scale.
-Parallelism can cause non-serverless databases (I mean limited connection counts) to run into scalability issues when lambdas functions use up all the connections.
-Some remedies there are connection-pooling over subsequent requests (re-using underlying lambda containers makes this possible).
+- Using non-serverless DBs in a large-scale.
+Parallelism can cause non-serverless databases (I mean limited connection counts) to run into scalability issues when Lambdas functions use up all the connections.
+Some remedies there are connection-pooling over subsequent requests (re-using underlying Lambda containers makes this possible).

-- 5 minute timeout limit.
-With large files, these computation can take some time.
-Watch out because a lambda function can’t run for more than 5 minutes.
+- 900-second timeout limit.
+With large files, this computation can take some time.
+Watch out because a Lambda function can’t run for more than 900 seconds.

 Scheduled tasks (CRON jobs)

-- 5 minute timeout limit.
+- 900-second timeout limit.
 If a CRON job takes longer than 5 minutes, you’ll have to ensure that the task gets continued somehow.
-Lambda functions have a maximum time limit of 5 minutes.
+Lambda functions have a maximum time limit of 900 seconds.

-Cost.
+- Cost.
 Compute isn’t necessarily cheaper with AWS Lambda, so a constant and highly parallel flow of executions might end up costing the same or more than EC2.
-Optimise for performance and cost by analyzing invocation level data with Dashbird.
+Optimize for performance and cost by analyzing invocation level data with Dashbird.

 - Speed of development